bespinian/serverless-workshop/README.md

    ```

 1. Upload the zip file to the function by using the `Upload from` button
-1. In the `Configuration` tab, click `Permissions` and then the link to the execution role
+1. In the `Configuration` tab, click `Permissions` and then click the link to the execution role
 1. Click the `Attach Policies` button and add the "AmazonDynamoDBReadOnlyAccess" and the "AWSXRayDaemonWriteAccess" permissions to grant your function access to DynamoDB and the X-Ray service
 1. In the `Configuration` tab of the lambda function, select the `Monitoring and operations tools`, click edit and enable `Active tracing` in the `AWS X-Ray` section
 1. On the function's `Test` tab, create a test event with the following payload `{ "jokeID": "1" }` and click the `Test` button.
 You should see the joke loaded from the database in the response